YanaChe23/ToDoList/README.md

 ## Features
 The application allows to perform CRUD operations with tasks, such as adding and deleting tasks, getting a list of available tasks or searching by ID, filtering by deadline, etc.
 Please check API documentation for more information (available once the application is up): http://localhost:8080/swagger-ui/index.html#/

-## Development status
-##### Under Development
-Please note that this application is currently under active development.
-##### Available functionality
-All CRUD operations dedicated to tasks are available.
-#####  Upcoming Features
-- User authorization;
-- Multi-user capabilities: store tasks of several users.